Frequently Asked Questions

 Fees associated with participating in MASC events first go to pay for the costs of the event.
-The money collected pays for food, facility use, health staffing, instructional materials, nametags, as well as administrative costs for office supplies, postage, server space, and personnel.
-After all of the expenses of the event are covered, any remaining funds are divided between MASC and the hosting region.
+The money collected pays for food, facility use, health staffing, instructional materials, and name tags, as well as administrative costs for office supplies, postage, server space, contracts, personnel, and other MASC operating expenses.
+After all of the expenses of the event are covered, any remaining funds are divided between MASC and the hosting region as stated in the bid contract.
 MASC works very hard to keep participation in our events as affordable as possible.
 Situations involving prohibitive financial hardship should be discussed with the school principal and the regional advisor.

 This indicates the number of votes your school is allotted.
-“0” votes typically means that your school is not yet a member of MASC.
-(Associate members, regional offices, etc. will always indicate “0” votes.)
-Membership is not required to attend the MASC Fall Leadership Conference so this number is irrelevant.
-Membership is also not required for the MASC Legislative Session, however delegates from non-member schools may not participate in the business of general assemblies or vote.
-Membership is required to attend the MASC Convention.
-You can apply for membership by clicking “Join Now” on the MASC website at http://mdstudentcouncils.com.
-If you have already applied for membership, your application is likely still being processed.
+“0” votes typically mean that your school is not yet a member of MASC.
+(Regional offices will always indicate “0” votes.)
+Membership is not required to attend the MASC Fall and Spring Leadership Conference so this number is irrelevant.
+Membership is required for attending the MASC Convention.
+You can apply for membership by clicking “Join Now” on the MASC website at http://mdstudentcouncils.org.
+If your school has already applied for membership, your application is likely still being processed.
 Have you submitted your dues payment?
 Have you submitted a copy of your application form signed by your principal?
 Each of these will stall the processing of membership.
-If you have any further question about your membership, contact the MASC Registrar immediately.
+If you have any further questions about your membership, contact the MASC Registrar.

-No. If you got as far as the screen that says an email has been sent to you, that indicates that we have received the information you entered and an email from <email@example.com> was immediately generated and sent to the email address you used to login.
-Re-registering duplicates your information and complicates the whole process.
-The problem in such a case is typically one of the following: something in your system’s (or your school’s) network server that blocked or re-routed your email, your computer’s settings, your email software settings, or any combination of those three.
-There is no uniform way school systems handle incoming email.
+No. If you got as far as the screen that says an email has been sent to you, that indicates that we have received the information you entered and an email from <email@example.com> was immediately generated and sent to the email address you used to log-in.
+Re-registering will only duplicate your information and complicate the whole process.
+The problem in such a case is typically one of the following: something in your system’s (or your school’s) network server has blocked or re-routed your email, your computer’s settings, your email software settings, or any combination of those three.
+There is no uniform way school systems handle incoming emails.
 If you did not find it in your inbox immediately, try the following:

-Not receiving your confirmation email could also be due to a simple typo in the email address you entered.
-If you have waited and searched and still can’t find your “Registration Confirmation” email, contact the MASC Registrar immediately.
+Not receiving your confirmation email could also be due to a simple typo in the email address you entered (it happens).
+If you have waited and searched and your IT specialist has no other explanation for why you can’t find your “Registration Confirmation” email, contact the MASC Registrar.

 No. Starting over duplicates information and complicates things.
 Inform the MASC Registrar of what kind of changes you need to make.
 The registrar will determine the easiest and most efficient way to deal with them.
-Occasionally, you will need to start over again, but contact the registrar first.
+Occasionally, you will need to start over again but contact the MASC Registrar first.

 The quickest way to get another copy of your invoice is to log into the registration website again.
 This action takes you to your dashboard.
 Any invoice that you have created is listed.
 Click on the one you need and print it out.
 If you have more than one invoice, but you need a single invoice that is comprehensive, contact the MASC Registrar.

 The entity attending the event is the school as represented by a delegation of students and an advisor.
-A school may not be represented at MASC events without the signed authorization of the school’s principal.
+A school may not be represented at MASC events without the signed authorization of the school’s principal or designee.

 Our database of schools includes any school that has been a member or has participated in even one MASC event since 2004.
 First, be sure you are looking for the formal name of your school.
 We make every attempt to use the school name that your system provided to MSDE.
 It’s easy to forget that your school’s name is much more formal than what it is called by students, teachers, and families.
 If you still do not see your school listed, the best way to be added to the list is for your school to become a member.
-Click on “Join Now” at our website at http://mdstudentcouncils.com to begin the process.
-The application process can be significantly accelerated by contacting the MASC Registrar.
+Click on “Join Now” at our website at http://mdstudentcouncils.org to begin the process.
 It is also possible to have your school added to the database, even without becoming a member, simply by contacting the MASC Registrar.

-Within a day or 2 of the event, you will receive instructions re: on-site check-in, but here is a brief explanation.
-There are 2 purposes for on-site check-in:
+Within a day or 2 of the event, you will receive instructions regarding on-site check-in, but here is a brief explanation.
+There are two purposes for on-site check-in:

 There are no refunds of registration fees after the postmark deadline.
 In cases of extreme circumstances, an appeal can be made to the MASC Executive Director for a partial or full refund.
 Remember that by the time of the postmark deadline, most of the anticipated registration fees for an event have been encumbered; materials have been purchased, food has been ordered, and contracts have been signed.
-Refunds after the postmark deadline are not losses to revenue; they are additional costs that hosts of the event must cover.
+Refunds after the postmark deadline are not just losses to revenue; they are additional costs that MASC and the hosts of the event must cover themselves.